Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

 ```

 #### "ensure-group"
-This task creates a group if not exists and stores it into the following variables:
+This task creates a group if not exists and sources the following variables:
 - `gitlab_group_name`
 - `gitlab_group_id`